5 Ways to Save Face After Making Mistakes at Work

 Don’t panic.
-Making mistakes at work is a fact of life.
+Making mistakes at work is a fact of life, whether you're in the office or working from home.
 There are times when we all wish we had double-checked our figures, reread an email before hitting send, or removed our foot from our mouths before speaking.
-Though it feels terrible, there’s a lot to learn from making mistakes at work, even in the world of accounting and finance.
+Though it feels terrible, there’s a lot to learn from making mistakes at work.

-After making mistakes at work, you likely feel embarrassed, fearful and frustrated.
-Maybe you raced through your day trying to finalize next quarter’s forecast when you suddenly realized that the report you emailed out earlier has an error in column K, rendering your analysis way off the mark.
-You’re mortified and petrified that your mistake will cast a pall over your performance forever.
+After making a mistake on the job, you likely feel embarrassed, worried or frustrated.
+Maybe you raced through your day trying to finalize a project when you suddenly realized the report you emailed out earlier had an error, rendering your analysis way off the mark.
+You’re mortified that your mistake will cast a pall over your performance forever.

 Take a small amount of time to acknowledge what happened, and then let it go, because you have repairs to make.
 Pull yourself out of the gloom of realizing you're not perfect.